-In The Boat People, Tuan Andrew Nguyen asks: when we all go, what becomes of our things?
+In his short film The Boat People, Tuan Andrew Nguyen asks: when we all go, what becomes of our things?

 It is the end of the world.
 Streets are deserted, towns abandoned, and five children step off a boat that has washed ashore.
 A girl, the oldest of the group, discovers on the beach a severed head taken from a statue of Buddha Gautama.
 The head begins talking to her; it explains that thieves — unable to take the whole statue — would cut off the heads, as a head alone could still fetch a fair price.
 The obvious question, of the intrinsic worth of a head without a body, is not considered.
 To them, it makes total sense.